WHAT HAPPENS ONCE A DAWGCHECK IS SUBMITTED? • ISOLATION • QUARANTINE • PREPARING TO ISOLATE OR QUARANTINE • PARKING • ONCE YOU ARRIVE • CHECKING OUT

 WHAT HAPPENS ONCE A DAWGCHECK IS SUBMITTED?

-– University Housing receives notification through DawgCheck that students are positive, need to isolate, or need to quarantine
+– Student Care and Outreach receives notification through DawgCheck that students are positive, need to isolate, or need to quarantine

-– The housing call center, comprised of several housing staff members, responds to these notifications, seven days a week to contact and assist residents
+– Student Care and Outreach staff member responds to these notifications, seven days a week to contact and assist residents

 – First, we reach out to you to get more information about your individual situation, explain the process and work on what isolation or quarantine may look like for you